 These take place on set days every half term and holidays from 9.00 am - 4.00 pm We have games, quizzes, riding, jumping, vaulting, carriage driving, western riding, you can gain your Pony Club achievement badges, have fun and make friends.

 Our residential riding holidays take place throughout July and August.
 Stay for 5 days with your favourite pony!
-Children join us from all over the country for our Pony Camps.
+Children join us for our Pony Camps from all over the UK and several other countries.
 You get a fantastic opportunity to try out loads of equestrian sports, and improve your riding and horsemanship.
-See our Summer Camps page for more information.
+See our Children's Holiday Page page for more information.

 Optional Training sessions